 During weekly one-on-one meetings, ask employees what they feel their mission in life is.
 Find ways to connect the business with the impact they desire to make in the world.
 Even if the employee is underperforming, work with them, and be patient.
 Discovering ways to help a person experience breakthroughs in growth is one of the most important leadership qualities in executives.

 When working on employee retention strategies, conduct regular morale checks.
-Whether it’s unresolved conflict, issues with management, or lack of opportunities, low morale contributes to the top reasons why people leave their jobs.
-Proactively set aside time for playing on the offensive when it comes to gauging how team members are feeling.
+Whether it’s unresolved conflict, issues with management, or lack of opportunities, low morale contributes to employee turnover.
+Proactively set aside time for going on the offensive when it comes to gauging how team members are feeling.

 During morale checks, discuss: